 Assessment professionals are often responsible for facilitating decisions supported by data, but we also understand that changes happen slowly in higher education.
 The Reflect component uses MI strategies to notice resistance and work together with the individual faculty or staff member to redefine it.
 The mindset involved in these strategies involves gentle persuasion and unconditional support that focuses on enhancing readiness for change.
 Originally developed for addictions counseling, MI strategies have been notably effective in resolving ambivalence, which is often a barrier in taking the next step.
 In acquiring this stance, it is important to have "a strong sense of purpose, clear strategies and skills for pursuing that purpose, and a sense of timing to intervene in particular ways at incisive moments" (Miller & Rollnick, 1991, pp. 51-52).
 In assessment work, this component can be most useful when facing resistance from faculty or staff and understanding when they are ready to take action independently, if at all.
-Especially if departmental dynamics appear challenging, these strategies can be incredibly helpful as they encourage the individual to The goal of building motivation for change is future oriented: plant a seed that will bloom later. think deeply about what would be meaningful in their assessment process.
+Especially if departmental dynamics appear challenging, these strategies can be incredibly helpful as they encourage the individual to think deeply about what would be meaningful in their assessment process.
 Much of the work in this category involves helping the individual to see and articulate this meaning, rather than the assessment professional prescribing an assessment task.